 But what about all those prospects that are researching solutions like yours elsewhere on the web?

 What if they’re researching, but not on your website?
 When your prospects go to other websites, you have no visibility into their activity or implied intent.

 Nearly all pre-purchase research is done online: Web searches and content consumption is a strong signal of buyer intent.

 The first thing to know about Intent Data is that most predictive search activity takes place on websites … that aren’t yours.
 A lot of marketers are happy just to track traffic on their own corporate website – let alone other websites.

-So the easiest way to get your hands on Intent Data is to buy it from a third-party vendor.
+So the easiest way to get your hands on this Data is to buy it from a third-party vendor.

-Intent data vendor Bombora collects and aggregates online research activity from a data sharing co-op that includes thousands of B2B websites and media publishers.
+One such data vendor, Bombora, collects and aggregates online research activity from a data sharing co-op that includes thousands of B2B websites and media publishers.
 By aggregating billions of activities each week, Bombora creates baselines for each company’s average content consumption over time – and looks for surges above normal levels of topic searches.

 Of course, it’s hard to act on raw data.
 Bombora’s Surge algorithm factors in the amount of content consumed, the number of content consumers, the type of content consumed, time on page, scrolling speed, and other indicators to generate a surge score for each company on each topic.

 “Buyers are engaging later and later in their sales cycles,” says Charles Crnoevich, Head of Partnerships at Bombora.
 “It doesn’t mean they aren’t interested in content.
 Company surge data allows providers to send relevant information in an unobtrusive way at the right time in their research journey.

 It also helps down funnel sales people focus their time when those opportunities are coming to fruition and want to hear from them.